MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-column.md

 d8857a93-2728-4bcb-be1d-1a2cd35386a7,4
 b1ddcfcc-388c-46a2-91d4-5e70aead098c,5

-// Create table T1_prime with the same schema and column order (except for the column we want to change the type) .create table T1_prime (Col1:string, Id:int)
+// Create table T1_prime with the correct schema and same column order .create table T1_prime (Col1:string, Id:int)

 // Append data to the new table